aws-samples/sample-logistics-agent-agentcore-runtime/README.md

 ### Step 2.1: Deploy Helper Instance Stack

-The `db-setup-helper` stack creates an Amazon EC2 instance to aid in the database setup.
+The `db-setup-helper` stack creates an Amazon EC2 instance to assist with database setup.
 The instance uses the NAT Gateway from the `rds-vpc-stack` stack for internet access to download packages, and AWS Systems Manager Session Manager for instance access.

 ```bash
 aws cloudformation create-stack \